 Things to consider with high-visibility apparel:

-- Material and Design—dual-purpose high visibility apparel can offer even more protection (such as fire resistance, breakaway design, breathable mesh)
+- Material and Design—dual-purpose high visibility apparel can offer even more protection (such as fire resistance, breakaway design, and breathable mesh)

 - Weather and Lighting—this apparel comes with a wide range of coverage and with varying amounts of reflective elements for any work environment